Infected (The Last of Us): Broadcast and ratings

 The episode aired on HBO on January 22, 2023.
-The episode had 5.7 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 22 percent from the previous week, the largest second-week audience growth for an original HBO drama series in the network's history.
+The episode had 5.7 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 22% from the previous week, the largest second-week audience growth for an original HBO drama series in the network's history.
 On linear television, it had 633,000 viewers on its first night, with a 0.18 ratings share.

 Critical response

-On review aggregator Rotten Tomatoes, "Infected" has an approval rating of 97 percent based on 33 reviews, with an average rating of 8.7/10.
+On review aggregator Rotten Tomatoes, "Infected" has an approval rating of 97% based on 37 reviews, with an average rating of 8.4/10.
 The website's critical consensus said the episode features "a terrific turn by Anna Torv and monsters that fully deliver on their terrifying potential".
+Praise was directed at Pascal's performance for his restraint and Ramsey for their humor, and Den of Geek's Boo commended all three cast members for acting "with intention", allowing viewers to witness their emotional foundations.
+Push Square's Aaron Bayne felt Ramsey had not yet "embodied the role" of Ellie like Pascal with Joel but enjoyed their banter.
 TVLine named Torv the Performer of the Week, citing her complexity and subtlety.
 Total Film's Bradley Russell felt she demonstrated Tess's emotional depth, and Den of Geek's Bernard Boo found her performance sophisticated and heartbreaking.
 IGN's Simon Cardy wrote she displayed "warmth beneath a scarred, steely surface", lauding her relationship with Pascal's Joel.
 IndieWire's Steve Greene applauded Torv's capability to demonstrate Tess's sadness and pain through facial expressions alone.
-Praise was also directed at Pascal's performance for his restraint and Ramsey for her humor, and Den of Geeks Boo commended all three cast members for acting "with intention", allowing viewers to witness their emotional foundations.
-Push Squares Aaron Bayne felt Ramsey had not yet "embodied the role" of Ellie like Pascal with Joel but enjoyed their banter.